panoply/mithril-polaris-icons/readme.md

 ```

-Each icon function accepts and option `object{}` parameter where you can define the available `Props`.
+Each icon function accepts an option `object{}` parameter where you can define the available `Props`.
 The above example would generate:

 ```html